Get insider access

 7.2 PC Monitor

 The Samsung CU7000 is decent for use as a PC monitor.
 Its incredibly low input lag gives a responsive desktop experience, making your mouse movements smooth.
 Its good response time also means there's minimal blur behind quick cursor movements.
-The TV has satisfactory reflection handling but doesn't get bright enough to overcome glare in a bright room.
-Unfortunately, the TV has a narrow viewing angle, so the image looks washed out at the sides if you sit too close to the screen.
+Unfortunately, even though the TV has satisfactory reflection handling, it doesn't get bright enough to overcome glare in a bright room.
+Plus, the TV has a narrow viewing angle, so the image looks washed out at the sides if you sit too close to the screen.
 It displays chroma 4:4:4 properly, which is essential for clear text from a PC, but since it uses a BGR subpixel layout, there are still some text clarity issues that affect readability.

 Pros